%load_ext dotenv

 it just won’t work.

-Now let’s convert our code into a LangChain tool.
+Now let’s apply this as our tool.

 @tool